gbozee/nwc-ln-proxy/README.md

 - The `startup.sh` script contains example environment variable values.
 In a production environment, you should set these variables securely and not rely on this script.

 For more detailed information about each service, refer to the source code in the respective directories.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file in the project root for the full license text.

+The MIT License is a permissive open-source license that allows you to use, modify, and distribute this software for both private and commercial purposes.
+It comes with no warranties and requires that you include the original copyright notice and license terms in any copy or substantial portion of the software.